Nature and Culture protects the world’s most

 Whether local, regional, or federal, a government reserve signifies the highest level of protection for a country’s natural heritage.
 Our close partnerships with government agencies support the path to official environmental stewardship.

-We work with indigenous tribes to preserve their cultural heritage and the forests that have sustained them for thousands of years.
+We work with indigenous communities to preserve their cultural heritage and the forests that have sustained them for thousands of years.
 We also work with Andean communities to protect their life-giving watersheds.
 Currently, NCI helps 13 indigenous tribes and 74 Andean communities.

 Because many endangered forests are in private hands, outright acquisition is sometimes the only approach.
 By acquiring key parcels, NCI has expanded existing national parks, created new reserves, and preserved critical watersheds.